 Nana had a hot meal on the table for dinner almost every single night when I was growing up.
 She never grew out of the habit of cooking large meals after feeding a family of four for so many years, but that meant fantastic leftovers the following day for lunch.

-Beef Stroganoff was one dinner she usually reserved for colder months, but I had a craving for it a couple of weeks ago, so out came her cookbook.
+This beef and mushroom stroganoff was one dinner she usually reserved for colder months, but I pull out her cookbook anytime I have a craving.
 I love having it to refer to, even if the end result never tastes as good as her versions did.

 She never even followed her own recipes, so she was clearly a kitchen magician.